How Much Should I Charge for Lawn Care? (2026 Pricing Guide)

 Pricing right is only half the battle.
 You need to build estimates that capture every cost so nothing slips through the cracks.
 And if you want to understand whether your pricing actually generates profit, read up on landscaping profit margins to benchmark your numbers.

 The best pricing strategy in the world falls apart if your estimates look unprofessional or take you three hours to put together.
 Use a landscaping contract template to formalize agreements, and check out our tips on how to get landscaping clients if you need to fill your route.
-I used to spend Sunday nights building estimates in Excel.
-Now I use quoting software and knock out accurate proposals in 10 minutes while I'm still on the property.
+Quoting software helps apply the same pricing rules while you are still on the property, instead of rebuilding estimates from scratch after hours.

 Stop Guessing on Pricing